sssz/netsdk/README.md

 # netsdk

-Netsdk is a sdk for Android network which combines okhttp and fastjson
+Netsdk is a sdk for Android app's network behaviour which combines okhttp and fastjson

 netsdk's code  is in ./netsdk